-Each C/C++ environment has its own set of options permanently associated with it that override the defaults specified for the environment.
-These options apply to all units in the environment.
-Permanent options can be specified here or by using the Environment Compile Options Editor.
+Each C/C++ environment has a set of temporary compile options that override those that are permanently associated with it.
+These compile options apply to all units in the environment.
+Temporary options can be specified here or by using the Environment Compile Options Editor.